tdrussell/qlora-pipe/README.md

 ## Features
 - Pipeline parallel training, for efficiently training large models that cannot fit on one GPU
 - Supports QLoRA, LoRA, and full fine tuning
+- Quantize weights using either bitsandbytes or HQQ
 - Efficient model loading.
 Each process only loads the layers it needs, and quantizes and moves them to the GPU layer-by-layer.
 This means you can load a large model on a lot of GPUs even with limited system RAM.
 - Load any dataset that Axolotl can, using the same YAML config file format
 - Support for "raw text" training using either a structured list of documents in a JSON file, or a single txt file